 - to conserve traditional Gower buildings of merit, and to enhance inadequate, unattractive or otherwise neutral properties.
 Applicants seeking to extend their homes should also refer to the Council's Placemaking Guidance for Householder Development SPG for general advice on extensions and other householder works. - There are however a number of LDP allocations for residential development within and adjoining the AONB, and this Guidance provides an important resource to inform any proposals that come forward at such sites.
-It will also be used to inform any proposals that come forward at such sites.
 It will also be used to inform residential schemes on unallocatied sites, such as 100% affordable housing developments that may be proposed within the AONB.
-Depending on the scale of these proposals, applicants should also refer to the Council's Placemaking Guidance SPGS for Infill & Backland Development and/or Residential Development. - 5.5 Consultees and stakeholders that have engaged with the process to produce placemaking guidance for Gower have identified a number of key issues and concerns that the Guidance has addressed, including:
+Depending on the scale of these proposals, applicants should also refer to the Council's Placemaking Guidance SPGs for Infill & Backland Development and/or Residential Development. - 5.5 Consultees and stakeholders that have engaged with the process to produce placemaking guidance for Gower have identified a number of key issues and concerns that the Guidance has addressed, including: